 Sudden cardiac death syndrome

-In older athletes, Coronary heart disease is the most common cause, followed by mitral valve prolapse.
+In older athletes, Coronary heart disease is the most common cause or cardiac chest pain, followed by mitral valve prolapse.

-There are rarely any symptoms to indicate the presence of this condition before a sudden collapse during exercise.
+There are rarely any cardiac symptoms or chest pain to indicate the presence of this condition before a sudden collapse during exercise.
 In those who do demonstrate early symptoms, these may include:

 - Chest pain.